Philosophy of Teaching Mathematics

 What is the Parents Role in Mathematics Education?

-- keep in touch with the school and what your child is doing in classes through D2L and HomeLogic
+- Keep in touch with the school and what your child is doing in classes through D2L.
+The Alberta Learning website has useful information for parents.

 Since 2010 there have been only 2 math courses in Grade 10.
 Math 10 Common will be available for students who pass Math 9.
 There will then be another sequence beginning in Grade 11.
-There will be more specific information on this when grade nine students are preparing for high school.
-Accelerated programs (AP and IB) are also offered.
+There will be more specific information on this when Grade 9 students are preparing for high school.
+Accelerated programs (AP and 1B) are also offered.